8 best things to do in Lake Tekapo in 24 hours

 On any South Island road trip, you’re likely to pass through Tekapo.

-The small town is located at the southern tip of a lake of the same name in the Mackenzie district in the South Island.
 Lake Tekapo sits at the foothills of the Southern Alps, with the tawny mountain ranges often reflected in the bright blue water.

-Tekapo is a popular stop on the route between Christchurch and Queenstown.
+The small town of Tekapo is a popular stop on the route between Christchurch and Queenstown.
 As well as stunning scenery, there are many places to stay and things to do in Tekapo, making it an an activity hub.

 I’ve visited Tekapo many times on road trips around the South Island.
 It’s pretty — but (controversially?)
 I think it only deserves a quick stop.